hbdmapi/huobi_sdk_CSharp/README.md

 The SDK API supports both RESTful and websocket to get/sub the market, account and order infomation.

+It supports Spot trading, Coin-M Futures, Coin-M Swaps and USDT-M.

 ## Table of Contents

 - [Quick Start](#Quick-Start)